tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - When using the URL, the permissions match the identity of the creator
 - Access denied could mean the generating ID never had access or doesn't now
 - Don't generate with a role URL stops working when temporary credentials expire

+## S3 Select and Glacier Select

+S3 and Glacier Select allow you to use a SQL-Like statement to retrieve partial objects from S3 and Glacier.

+- S3 can store HUGE objects (up to 5TB)
+- You often want to retrieve the entire object
+- Retrieving a 5TB object takes time, uses 5TB of data transfer
+- Filtering at the client side doesn't redcue the amount of data transferred
+- S3/Glacier Select let you use SQL-Like statements to filter the data
+- To select part of the object, pre-filtered by S3
+- CSV, JSON, Parquet, BZIP2 compression for CSV and JSON